 Until next time,

 P.S.
-Here are some resource sites that are great for helping you decide which fonts to use.
+Here are some font selection resource sites to help you decide which fonts to use.